ooples/OoplesFinance.StockIndicators/README.md

 var results = stockData.CalculateRelativeStrengthIndex().CalculateMovingAverageConvergenceDivergence();
 ```

-Here is an example to get you started using the [Alpaca C# Api](https://github.com/alpacahq/alpaca-trade-api-csharp)
+Here is a simple example calculating default bollinger bands to get you started using the [Alpaca C# Api](https://github.com/alpacahq/alpaca-trade-api-csharp)

 ```cs
 using Alpaca.Markets;